ganelson/inform/notes/working_notes.md

 ## News items

+### Kit incremental rebuilding change (28 August 2022)

+A snag emerged when building the new release 10.1.1 for Linux.
+Inbuild, the build manager inside of Inform, automatically rebuilds kits from source if they need it, and uses timestamps of files to determine this.
+If timestamps are equal, Inbuild errs on the side of rebuilding, because timestamps are fairly low in fidelity: either file might actually be newer.

+Unfortunately, when Linux apps are sandboxed (i.e., are running in a sort of protective enclosure for security reasons), the inside of the app installation is reported to have timestamps which are all equal to each other.
+No doubt there are good reasons for this, but it means Inbuild tried to rebuild each kit inside of the app (so, `BasicInformKit` and so on).
+And this failed, because the sandboxed directories are read-only.
+Inform therefore halted because the build was thwarted.

+The new rule is that a kit which is discovered from an internal nest is never incrementally rebuilt, whatever timestamps might exist.
+There doesn't seem any reason to restrict this rule to Linux: the internal nest inside the apps should be read-only on all of them (and indeed the MacOS sandbox also enforces this).

 ### Release notes (8 August 2022)

 Not a thrilling development, but we continue to get things organised ready for